 Who is Qualified to be an Expert Witness?

 Depending on the nature of the case, this criterion can vary by state.
-However, most expert witnesses are legally recognized as certified health professionals who possess an active license.
-Additionally, the medical expert should have knowledge and experience in a medical specialty that aligns with the details of the case and spend most of their time in practice.
+However, most medical malpractice expert witnesses are legally recognized as certified health professionals who possess an active license.
+Additionally, the medical professional should have knowledge and experience in a medical specialty that aligns with the details of the case and spend most of their time in practice.